Whitney Houston

 Following the success of My Love Is Your Love (1998), Houston's first studio album in eight years, she renewed her contract with Arista Records for $100 million in 2001, one of the largest recording deals of all time.
 However, her drug use and a tumultuous marriage to singer Bobby Brown tarnished her "America's Sweetheart" image, overshadowing her next albums, Just Whitney (2002) and One Wish: The Holiday Album (2003).
 After divorcing Brown, Houston returned to the top of the Billboard 200 with her final album, I Look to You (2009).
 On February 11, 2012, Houston accidentally drowned in a bathtub at the Beverly Hilton hotel in Beverly Hills, California, with heart disease and cocaine use as contributing factors.
-News of her death coincided with the 2012 Grammy Awards and was covered internationally along with her memorial service.
+News of her death coincided with the 54th Annual Grammy Awards and was covered internationally along with her memorial service.

-Houston is one of the best-selling music artists of all time, with sales of more than 220 million records worldwide.
-Her first two albums, along with The Bodyguard soundtrack, rank among the best-selling albums of all time and made her the first black artist to score three RIAA diamond-certified albums.
-"I Wanna Dance with Somebody (Who Loves Me)" and "I Will Always Love You" are among the best-selling singles ever; the latter remains the best-selling single by a woman and has been certified diamond by RIAA.
-Houston scored 11 Billboard Hot 100 number-one singles and remains the only artist to have seven consecutive singles top the chart.
-She has been inducted into multiple halls and walks of fame.
+Houston's first two albums, along with The Bodyguard soundtrack, rank among the best-selling albums of all time and made her the first black artist to score three RIAA diamond-certified albums.
+"I Wanna Dance with Somebody (Who Loves Me)" and "I Will Always Love You" are among the best-selling singles ever; the latter remains the best-selling single by a woman and has been certified diamond by the RIAA.
+Houston scored eleven number-one singles on the Billboard Hot 100 and remains the only artist to have seven consecutive singles top the chart.
+She has been inducted into multiple halls and walks of fame, including the Rock and Roll Hall of Fame, the Rhythm & Blues Hall of Fame, and the Grammy Hall of Fame (twice).
 Guinness World Records named Houston the highest-earning posthumous female celebrity.
 Her assets amounted to $250 million, earned over a 25-year career.
+Her life and career have been the subject of multiple documentaries and television specials.